-The CCSD Fire Department provides fire protection and emergency medical services to a 157-square-mile area encompassing the city of Elk Grove, the city of Galt, and areas of unincorporated southern Sacramento County.
+The CCSD Fire Department provides fire protection, prevention, life safety and emergency medical services to a 157-square-mile area encompassing the city of Elk Grove, the city of Galt, and areas of unincorporated southern Sacramento County.

-The CCSD Fire Department currently provides fire protection services to the SOIA Area.
+The CCSD Fire Department currently provides fire protection, fire prevention, and emergency medical services to the SOIA Area.
 The Fire Department is headquartered at 10573 East Stockton Boulevard, Elk Grove.
-The CCSD operates eight fire stations serving the cities of Elk Grove and Galt, as well as areas of unincorporated Sacramento County and a fire training facility.
-The closest fire stations to the SOIA Area are Station 71 or Station 72, at 8760 Elk Grove Blvd. and 10035 Atkins Drive respectively (CCSD 2016c).
+The CCSD operates eight fire stations: serving the cities of six in Elk Grove and two in Galt, as well as areas of unincorporated Sacramento County and a fire training facility.
+The closest existing fire stations to the SOIA Area are Station 71 or Station 72, at 8760 Elk Grove Blvd. and 10035 Atkins Drive respectively (CCSD 2016e).
 Both are approximately 5 miles (or 7 minutes per Google maps) from the SOIA Area.
-In addition, two new fire stations are planned in the vicinity of the SOIA Area, one within the Sterling Meadows project immediately north of the SOIA Area, and one in the Laguna Ridge Specific Plan Area, northwest of the SOIA Area that will be built as these projects develop and as the need arises (Elk Grove 2014b).
-These new fire stations would directly serve the SOI Area (Ramos pers. comm.
-2016).
+In addition, two new fire stations are planned in the vicinity of the SOIA Area, one within the Sterling Meadows project immediately north of the SOIA Area (along Lotz Parkway near Kammerer Road), and one in the Laguna Ridge Specific Plan Area, northwest of the SOIA Area (on Poppy Ridge Road just east of Big Horn Road) that will be built as these projects develop and as the need arises (City of Elk Grove 2014a).
+These new fire stations we could directly serve the SOI Area (Ramos pers. comm., 2016).